glzr-io/glazewm/README.md

   # Gap between adjacent windows.
   inner_gap: 20

   # Gap between windows and the screen edge.
+See "Shorthand properties" for more info.
-  outer_gap: 20
+  outer_gap: "20px 0 20px 0"
 ```

 ## Workspaces configuration